Types of residence permit and application procedures

-It takes about a week to two weeks for the application for your residence permit for Germany to be processed.
-To cover that time you will receive a certificate confirming you are waiting for your residence permit.
+It takes about a week to two weeks for the application of your residence permit for Germany to be processed.
+During the approval time you will receive a certificate confirming you are waiting for your residence permit.

 A residence permit is only valid when shown together with your national identity card or passport.
 If either one of these expires while you are residing in Germany, you will be asked to go through the whole residence permit application process again, when your new identity card or passport arrives!